 When the Salesians first came to India, Don Bosco was hardly known in the country.
 But within a few years his name was well known in the land.
-All the Salesians were fired with the zeal to make their father and founder known and loved by the people of India, and it was succinctly expressed in the words of Mgr.
-Mathias who wrote to the Rector Major, Fr.
+All the Salesians were fired with the zeal to make their father and founder known and loved by the people of India, and it was succinctly expressed in the words of Mgr Mathias who wrote to the Rector Major, Fr.
 Ricaldone, on 3 April 1935: "Yes my ambition is to make Don Bosco known and loved.
-I would like to flood India with Don Bosco, and this filial and ardent desire which almost devours me, makes me daring, strong and courageous."105
+I would like to flood India with Don Bosco, and this filial and ardent desire which almost devours me, makes me daring, strong and courageous" 53.

 Salesians named their institutions, associations and buildings after Don Bosco.
 They fully utilised the events of the beatification (1929) and canonisation (1934) of their founder as privileged occasions to make him known and loved by Indians, and the printed word was well utilised for this purpose.
-Already in 1917 the life of Don Bosco was translated into Tamil by a certain T. S. D'Sami;106 in 1927, in the Assam plains, Fr.
-Leo Piasecki started a monthly in Hindi called Salesian Khabarein which was soon known through the Salesian world as the Salesian Bulletin in Hindi;107 in 1930 Don Bosco Shillong published a life of Don Bosco in English written by Austin Anderson;108 in November 1930 the monthly review Don Bosco in India was started to make Don Bosco and the Salesian work in India known to a wider public;109 in 1932, in Shillong, a life of Don Bosco was published
+Already in 1917 the life of Don Bosco was translated into Tamil by a certain T. S D'Sami54; in 1927, in the Assam plains, Fr.
+Leo Piasecki started a monthly in Hindi called Salesian Khabarein which was soon known through the Salesian world as the Salesian Bulletin in Hindi; in 1930 Don Bosco Shillong published a life of Don Bosco in English written by Austin Anderson; in November 1930 the monthly review Don Bosco in India was started to make Don Bosco and the Salesian work in India known to a wider public; in 1932, in Shillong, a life of Don Bosco was published in Khasi; in 1930, in Shillong, a bronze bust of Don Bosco was unveiled to mark his beatification55; in 1934 a bronze monument in honour of Don Bosco was set up at a public square in Shillong, the first in India and probably also in Asia, to mark his canonisation; in 1937, in Bombay, Fr.
+Aurelio Maschio started to publish a folder with the title Don Bosco's Madonna which over the years grew in size and appearance and in number of copies issued56; an Indian edition of the Salesian

-105 ASC A 891 Mathias to Ricaldone, 3.4.1935.
+53 ASC A891, Mathias to Ricaldone, 3 april 1935.